-The goal of my presentations is to ignite children’s imaginations and motivate them to plunge into writing, storytelling and art full STEAM ahead!
+My goal is to ignite children’s imaginations and motivate them to plunge into writing, storytelling and art full STEAM ahead!
 Past questions from children are the foundation of my presentations.
 Library Media Specialists have a choice of presentations that integrate Common Core Curriculum standards.

-Note: Each presentation can be tailored to writing workshops for grades 3-5.
-A full-day booking might include a mix of presentations; creative writing workshops for children; and/or afterschool presentations for educators: A Crash Course in Children’s Publishing or Developing “Small Moments” into stories suitable for books, magazines and online publications.
+Note: Each presentation A full-day booking can be tailored to include a mix of presentations; and/or creative writing workshops for grades 4 and 5. and/or afterschool presentations for educators: A Crash Course in Children’s Publishing or Developing “Small Moments” into stories suitable for books, magazines and online publications.

 PROACTIVITY, PERSISTENCE, COURAGE, DIVERSITY